rkirov/adapt-comp/README.md

 *This is a toy!
 Do not use in real projects!*

-This is a JS/TS reimplementation of the Haskell library [2] described in the paper [1].
+This is a JS/TS reimplementation of the [Haskell library][2] described in the paper [Monads for Incremental Computations][1] by Magnus Carlsson.
 Of course, TypeScript does not support monads (higher-kinded types needed), nor do-notation, so a number of compromises were made in the conversion.
-The Haskell library was in turn inspired by earlier ML implementation [3], but I have not looked into that code.
+The Haskell library was in turn inspired by earlier ML [implementation][3], but I have not looked into that code.
 Also the Haskell improvements (removing explicit writes) do seem desirable.

 It has mostly been a fun exercise and a learning aid to understand the ideas behind the adaptive computation literature.